 Our Interdisciplinary Studies curriculum in this master’s program instills an attitude of inquiry, discernment and openness that is essential for meaningful and productive living in a rapidly changing world.
 Our MAIS students develop the art of disciplined, lifelong learning and gain a thorough knowledge of the theories and scholarly methods used to structure an academic thesis around a unique body of knowledge.

-The M.A in Interdisciplinary Studies program is now accepting inquiries and applicants for 2017.
+The M.A in Interdisciplinary Studies program is now accepting inquiries and applications for 2018.

 To earn your Master of Art in Interdisciplinary Studies from Marylhurst, you complete 51-55 credits through a series of graduate courses and a thesis project.